decretist/Dissertation/Chapter4/chapter4.md

 Delta values for each of the other subcorpora.
-Taking the second row of each table as an example, the value for the Delta distance between the laws and cases subcorpora is 2.141, which is greater than NaN, 1.249, 1.502, 1.4633, 1.3147, 1.4223 in the first table, and continuing on to the corresponding row in the second table, is also greater than 1.4369, 1.1931, 1.4345, 1.1875, 1.1924, 1.6218, and 1.2323.
-(In each row, the entry corresponding to the Delta distance between the subcorpus of unknown authorship and itself is undefined, and is indicated by "NaN," an conventional abbreviation in numerical computing for "Not a Number.")
+Taking the second row of each table as an example, the value for the Delta distance between the laws and cases subcorpora is 2.141, which is greater than NaN, 1.249, 1.502, 1.4633, 1.3147, 1.4223 in the first table and, continuing on to the corresponding row in the second table, is also greater than 1.4369, 1.1931, 1.4345, 1.1875, 1.1924, 1.6218, and 1.2323.
+(In each row, the entry corresponding to the Delta distance between the subcorpus of unknown authorship and itself is undefined and is indicated by "NaN," a conventional abbreviation in numerical computing for "Not a Number.")

-For each of the thirteen subcorpora excluding cases, the value for the Burrows's Delta distance between that subcorpus and the cases subcorpus is the highest in the row.
+For each of the thirteen subcorpora, excluding cases, the value for the Burrows's Delta distance between that subcorpus and the cases subcorpus is the highest in the row.
 In only one row are there Delta values that are even close to the value for the cases subcorpus: